 - Partially your fault — yep, I said it.

-So often there’s something WE as the business owner can learn about why our client didn’t pay.
+So often there’s something WE as the small business owner can learn about why our client didn’t pay.

 Maybe it’s something about our: